copsTvFan/cops-episode-guide/guide.md

   he's been on the force for six years and the best thing is the kids who wave to him when he drives by.
 He is just finished having dinner at a restaurant when he hears shots outside.
 He happens upon a liquor-store robbery in progress.
+- (Pasadena, TX -- 4:58 PM Assault In Progress Call) Officer Toni Fehl, Officer Chris MacGregor.
 A woman embroiled in a domestic dispute hands Officer Fehl her identification and, inadvertently, a marijuana cigarette.
-Officer Day sorts out a domestic dispute involving twin sisters.
+- (Corpus Christi, TX -- Roll Call) Sr. Officer Steven "Ricky" Day, Lt.
+David Cook.
+(12:12 AM Disturbance Call) Officer Day and Sr. Officer Shawn McCamey sort out a domestic dispute involving twin sisters Linda (aka Sunny) and Skye.

 ## CP-1031